How to choose between MBA vs. graduate certificate programs

 • Administrative director

-Research from the U.S. Bureau of Labor Statistics (BLS) reveals that nearly 13 million Americans work in the business industry, but only 26% have advanced degrees.
+Research from the U.S. Bureau of Labor Statistics (BLS) reveals that nearly 13 million Americans work in the business industry opens in new window, but only 26% have advanced degrees.

 Of course, an online MBA is only valuable if it’s properly vetted.
 Accreditation signals to future employers that your school or program meets or exceeds a specific quality threshold.
 Institutions can be accredited, as can certain programs.
 As you seek out your online MBA program, consider its accrediting body.